ChrisHamilton91/flood-fill-base64/README.md

-# This is a demonstration of the 8-way flood fill algorithm by Chris Hamilton
+# This is a demonstration of the 8-way flood fill algorithm

 ## Implemented for the Ottawa Hospital Research Institute interview round 2